fan-jh/JLSAE/README.md

 The network parameters and the input noise tensor `Z` are randomly initialized for each run.
 Therefore, the detection results and AUC values may vary slightly across different runs.

-For a fair comparison, it is recommended to run the method multiple times or fix the random seed before training.

 ## Detection Results